stefan0307/Roulette-of-Hope/README.md

 # Roulette of Hope 🎰

-A simple pygame-based roulette game made with the PyGame Library.
+A simple Python roulette game made with the PyGame Library.

 ## Features